cyclonePort · Weather Surveillance Instrumentation

 Emergency Management Agencies

 Emergency managers require real-time situational awareness across a jurisdiction — not a single airport reading, but a network of ground-truth observations that reveal where conditions are most severe, where cooling centers are most urgently needed, and what conditions are along evacuation routes.
-A network of cyclonePort stations across a county or municipality provides this spatial picture: temperature, heat index, and lightning proximity maps updated every second, with live camera feeds from key locations.
+A network of cyclonePort stations across a county or municipality provides this spatial picture: temperature, heat index, and lightning proximity data updated every 5 seconds, with live camera feeds from key locations for visual confirmation.

-The integration with NWS operational workflows is direct. cyclonePort station data and live video — publicly accessible through cycloneport.com — have been used by NWS forecast offices to supplement their observational network during severe weather events.
+The integration with NWS operational workflows is direct. cyclonePort station data and live video feeds — accessible to authorized partners — have been used by NWS forecast offices to supplement their observational network during severe weather events.
 Stanton County EMA noted explicitly that the station’s live video enhances NWS situational awareness for forecasting and warning decisions.
 This ground-truth capability closes the gap between model output and actual conditions at specific locations.

 Schools, Athletic Programs, and Universities